kumahq/kuma/docs/madr/decisions/057-rework-mesh-routes-matching.md

 #### Advantages

-- simplifying policy api as `spec.targetRef` will always pick proxy and `spec.to[].targetRef` section will select outgoing traffic
 - ability to set different confs on different proxy for the same route (overriding default conf for route without producer/consumer policies, on universal)
 - gives more flexibility as you can target multiple outbounds in single policy.
 Reducing number of consumer policies
-- more consistent with current approach
 - easier policy matching code
 - least problematic migration